smart-edge-open/ido-specs/doc/core-network/openness_5g_nsa.md

 # Edge Deployments with 5G NSA

 The focus of this chapter would be considering the 5G NSA Option-3x.
 Option 3x has been considered as this the industry main stream option as described in [GSMA_5G_NSA].
 With the 5G NSA network the benefit seen over LTE networks is only enhanced mobile broadband (eMBB).
-The 5G features like URLCC, massive IOT cannot be supported as still the 5G NSA core network is based out of EPC.
+The 5G features like URLLC, massive IOT cannot be supported as still the 5G NSA core network is based out of EPC.

 Before the Edge platform location and integration is described its important to understand the traffic flows considering two different PDN's ( Data and Voice) and along with the UE being in 4G only coverage and dual coverage.
 The figures here show the traffic flows for the different coverage scenarios: